gldeng/universe/formal_theory/formal_theory_quantum_absolute_freedom_en.md

 $$\mathcal{I}_{AF}(\mathcal{S}_{AF}) = \log|\mathcal{P}_{AF}| + \mathcal{K}_{AF}$$

-where $\mathcal{K}_{AF}$ is the transcendence term, indicating that the freedom degree of choice is not only related to the number of possibilities but also includes a component that transcends calculation.
+where $`\mathcal{K}_{AF}`$ is the transcendence term, indicating that the freedom degree of choice is not only related to the number of possibilities but also includes a component that transcends calculation.

 Choice realization relationship: